DolmaBhuti/odin-recipes/README.md

 Introduction

-- describe what the current project is
-  I will build a basic recie websaite using just HTML.
+I will build a basic HTML website that displays .
+It will include a main index page which will have links to 3 recipes listed in an unordered list.

 - what skills you will have demonstrated once you have completed it

-Self-reflection

-- review what i have learned
+  - lists, headings, images, links